SAP-samples/teched2025-AD161/exercises/ex4/README.md

 Note that a file `.cdsrc-private.json` has been created in the _xtravels_ folder.

-## Exercise 4.3 - Run xtravels in hybrid mode
+## Exercise 4.3 - Run in hybrid mode

 After completing these steps you will have...